DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 MalisisDoors

-MCHeli Overdrive
+MCHeli Overdrive -will be added possibily in v1.3

 MekanismAll

-Music Mod
+Music Mod -will add to modpack eventually, maybe in v1.3

 NotEnoughItems

 OpenModularTurrets

-Real First Person Render
+Real First Person Render -debating on if i should remove this

 SereneSeasons